 The Board has an administration agreement in place with Vestcor Inc. (Vestcor) to handle the day-to-day administration of the NBPSPP.
-Vestcor collects employee contributions and pays out benefits.
+Vestcor collects employee and employer contributions and pays out benefits.
+In 2022 Vestcor had over 10,500 contacts with Plan members through phone, email, mail, as well as in-person meetings.

-In addition, Vestcor prepares annual statements for each member, communicates with members and stakeholders through newsletters and other communication tools, provides member services, supports Board functions and education, and prepares regulatory submissions to the Superintendent of Pensions and the Canada Revenue Agency.
+In addition, Vestcor prepares annual statements for each member, assists the Board in its communication with members and stakeholders through semi-annual newsletters and other communication tools, provides member services, supports Board functions and education, and prepares regulatory submissions to the Superintendent of Pensions and the Canada Revenue Agency.